Elevate-Lab/college-notification-app/README.md

-# Import-Template
+# OnTimePro ⏲
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-7-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-A template repo for making our lives easier 🐬
+A real-time pop-up-notification App which reminds us of our schedule/timetable⏳ with just one click to wake up the homescreen of our smartphone📱.

 ## Welcome to Elevate labs 🚀